 If you are not setting goals, you won't be able to see the result of your effort.
 And inbound marketing is a long-time effort that requires patience to see sweet achievements.
 You need to start from a place where you know what you want to achieve.

 Good goals are the numbers you hit that helps your online business grow, as the amount of Facebook followers turn into customers, blog readers who subscribe to emails, or second-time purchaser thanks to Instagram account and much more.

 4 stages of inbound marketing

 Like any promotional strategy, successful inbound marketing is a result of carefully considered planning.
-A good way to approach inbound marketing is to look through the lens of these 4 important stages:
+A good way to approach inbound marketing for online bussiness is to look through the lens of these 4 important stages:

 This is the top of the marketing funnel.
 It's about generating awareness and brand recognition among key targeted audiences.
 The goal is to educate your customers about the solutions you provide.
 How to do this?
 Content creation.

 You should focus on bringing people to your website for the first time at this stage.
 This usually includes a combination of search engine optimization (SEO), content, social media, and paid media.